 7025 Franklin Ave., Hollywood, 323.851.0800

 Baby’s first boutique hotel?
 The Hotel Palomar gets the little ones started young on the trendy vacation experience, thanks to the welcome surprise of a “wild child” leopard-print robe, which will be waiting in the room, based on any reservation that indicates children ages 3 through 9 are in residence.
-It can be purchased for $90 upon checkout, if desired.
+It can be purchased for $45 upon checkout, if desired.
 Complimentary sunglasses for tykes, available at the front desk, are theirs to keep at no charge.
-Also part of the Kimpton Kids program, the onsite eateries all offer high chairs and booster seats, and the concierge can arrange for loaner items like bouncy seats and strollers.
+Little ones are sure to get a kick out of the pet goldfish, too.
+As part of the Kimpton Kids program, the onsite eateries all offer high chairs and booster seats, and the concierge can arrange for loaner items like a Pack 'n Play.

 10740 Wilshire Blvd., Westwood, 310.475.8711

-For a small fee of only $15, children ages 12 and under receive a backpack with a teddy bear picture on it full of goodies like a coloring book, crayons, and a newsletter with suggestions for family-friendly adventures in the area.
-The cost of the bag also includes entry for the whole family to join in the nightly 7pm peach s’mores poolside event by the fire pit at the Terrace.
+For a small fee of only $30, the Langham Huntington Kids Program offers children (ages 12 and under) a backpack with a teddy bear picture on it that's filled with goodies like a coloring book, crayons, and a newsletter with suggestions for family-friendly adventures in the area.
+The cost of the bag also includes entry for the whole family to join in the nightly 7 p.m. s’mores poolside event by the fire pit at the Terrace.
 Kids cooking classes take place about once a month, and can be reserved through the restaurant reservationist.

 1401 South Oak Knoll Ave., Pasadena, 626.568.3900

-The Tide Pool Kids Club takes advantage of the Terranea Resort’s unique coastal location to provide children with a bevy of activities that are a mix of fun, fitness and educational.
-Examples include Marineland-inspired games, kite-flying contests and ecology experiments.
+The Tide Pool Kids Club takes advantage of the Terranea Resort’s unique coastal location to provide children with a bevy of activities that are a mix of fun, fitness, and educational.
+Examples include Marineland-inspired games, treasure hunts, and astronomy lessons.
 Kids ages two through 12 are able to participate.
-On top of all that, there are boundless adventures to be had in exploring tide pools, horseback riding, stand-up paddleboarding, whale watching and even falconry.
+On top of all that, there are boundless adventures to be had in exploring tide pools, horseback riding, stand-up paddleboarding, whale watching, and even falconry.

 6610 Palos Verdes Dr. S., Rancho Palos Verdes, 310.265.2800